oceanprotocol/ocean.py/READMEs/services.md

 ### Point to services in other networks

 The service urls above are for rinkeby.
-[Ocean docs list other supported networks](https://docs.oceanprotocol.com/concepts/networks-overview/) like Ethereum mainnet and ropsten, along with associated urls.
+[Ocean's docs have urls](https://docs.oceanprotocol.com/concepts/networks-overview/) for Ethereum mainnet and other supported networks.

 ### Run your own services